 Which skills must we learn and teach others so that we are empowered to be creative with new technologies, yet also use them with ethics?

-21C Girls delivers free coding classes and camps for girls in Asia based on the philosophy of Seymour Papert and John Dewey.
+21C Girls delivers free coding, artificial intelligence and robotics classes for girls in Asia based on the philosophy of Seymour Papert and John Dewey.
 We believe deep learning occurs by going beyond the syntax of technology and relating it to the world around you.
 Your mission is to equip yourselves and fellow members of the 21C Girls club, headquartered in Singapore, with the skills, knowledge and network you need to lead future industries.

 Computational thinking involves being creative and productive by using the logical and analytical power of technology.
 Our teaching is based on conceptual understanding of technology.
 The spirit of technology is independent of the tools we temporally associate with it.